ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 fo:
-:   Failure reporting options (plain-text; **OPTIONAL**; default is "0") Provides requested options for generation of failure reports.
+:   Failure reporting options (plain-text; **OPTIONAL**; default is "0") Provides requested options for the generation of failure reports.
 Report generators may choose to adhere to the requested options.
 This tag's content **MUST** be ignored if a "ruf" tag (below) is not also specified.
 Failure reporting options are shown below.
 The value of this tag is either "0", "1", or a colon-separated list of the options represented by alphabetic characters.
 The valid values and their meanings are: